praekeltfoundation/ways-of-working/docs/platforms.rst

 */var/praekelt/logs/foo.log* is sufficient.

 Logs always end with the extension *.log*. *.err* is not valid.
-If you need to write out error logs, either use the name *foo-error.log*, or write your supervisodrd_ configuration with the *redirect_stderr* option.
+If you need to write out error logs, either use the name *foo-error.log*, or write your supervisord_ configuration with the *redirect_stderr* option.

 The basis for this requirement is to ease debugging (hunting logs in 7 different